Hearty Winter Beef Stew with Red Wine and Rosemary

 • Preheat oven to 300 degrees.
 (Optional for flavor) dice your strips of bacon and add to a small bowl, set aside.

-• Add another tablespoon or so of cooking oil (preferably with a high smoke point) of your choice to the juices left behind in the pot from the bacon and begin browning the beef stew meat on all sides.
-Brown on all sides and remove from the pot.
-Set aside in a large clean bowl.
-Add oil as needed during browning process.
+• Add another tablespoon or so of olive oil to the juices left behind from the bacon and begin browning the beef stew meat on all sides.
+Pot should be hot over medium/medium high heat.

-• When desired consistency is reached, add in a bag of frozen peas and stir through.
-Serve with crusty French bread for dipping or ladle over fresh steamed rice or mashed potatoes.
+• Serve hot with crusty French bread for dipping or ladle over fresh steamed rice or mashed potatoes.
 Serve hot.

 Nutrition